aiv01/brawler-services/players/API.md

 X-Frame-Options: SAMEORIGIN

 {
-    "player_register": false
+    "player_register": false,
     "fields": "nickname, password, tagline",
-    "info": "this fields require a string of max 255 chars and nickname must be unique", }
+    "info": "this fields require a string of max 255 chars and nickname must be unique" }
 ```